nmslib/nmslib/README.md

 Leo(nid) Boytsov is a maintainer.

-Bileg and Leo gratefully acknowledge support by the [iAd Center](http://www.iad-center.com/) and by the [Open Advancement of Question Answering Systems (OAQA) group](https://github.com/oaqa).
+Leo is backed by the [Open Advancement of Question Answering Systems (OAQA) group](https://github.com/oaqa).
+Bileg gratefully acknowledges the support by the [iAd Center](https://web.archive.org/web/20160306011711/http://www.iad-center.com/).

 **Should you decide to modify the library (and, perhaps, create a pull request), please, use the [develoment branch](https://github.com/searchivarius/NonMetricSpaceLib/tree/develop)**.